ITWDiagraph/BoxwriterInterop/README.md

 - **_Result_**: Result of the command (1 for success, 0 for failure)

 ### StartTask
-This command resumes printing the current message
+Resumes printing the current message

 Making a TCP Request on the port *default 2202* with the data
 > {Start task, **_PrinterName_**}